Huotes/CommitMaker/README.md

 Jack Bauer tried to use his detailed knowledge of torture techniques, but to no avail: Chuck Norris thrives on pain.
 Chuck Norris then ripped off Jack Bauer's arm and beat him to death with it.
 Game, set, match.

 When you're Chuck Norris, anything + anything is equal to 1.
 One roundhouse kick to the face.

+Someone once tried to tell Chuck Norris that roundhouse kicks aren't the best way to kick someone.
+This has been recorded by historians as the worst mistake anyone has ever made.